wireapp/wire-server-deploy/offline/k8ssandra_setup.md

 Reference docs - https://openebs.io/docs/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-installation

-Deploy OpenEBS -
+### Deploy OpenEBS

 ```
 d helm install openebs charts/openebs --namespace openebs --create-namespace
 ```
-The above helm chart will be readily available in the offline artifact.
+The above helm chart is available in the offline artifact.

 After successful deployment of OpenEBS, you will see these storage classes:
 ```